Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/readme.md

 ## Exercise 19: 'Remove Control Flag' Technique

 Study '**[remove_control_flag2.py](./remove_control_flag2.py)**' and '**[remove_control_flag3.py](./remove_control_flag3.py)**'.
-Use 'remove control flag' technique in combination with any other refactoring technique you've learned to improve readability of the code.
+Use 'remove control flag' technique in combination with any other refactoring technique you've learned to improve readability of the code. q

-## Exercise 20: 'Replace Nested Conditional With Gaurd Clauses' Technique
+## Exercise 20: 'Replace Nested Conditional With Guard Clauses' Technique

-Study '**[replace_nested_conditional_with_gaurd_clauses.py](./replace_nested_conditional_with_gaurd_clauses.py)**'.
-Use 'replace nested conditional with gaurded clauses' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.
+Study '**[replace_nested_conditional_with_guard_clauses.py](./replace_nested_conditional_with_guard_clauses.py)**'.
+Use 'replace nested conditional with guarded clauses' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

 ## Exercise 21: 'Move Attribute' Technique